hashgraph/hedera-services/platform-sdk/docs/proposals/001-application-state-api/001-application-state-api.md

 ### Platform State

 Currently `PlatformState` is a special case node of the merkle tree.
 That is, it doesn't conform to State API.
 As a part of the simplification effort **it should be refactored to a singleton state**.
+As a part of this change, `PlatformState` should not be a `MerkleNode` anymore.

 Protobuf definition: